Raven-biosciences/chemX_docs/docs/tutorial.md

 Here you are presented with

-1. an AI-generated summary of the analysis,
+1. An AI-generated summary of the analysis.
-2. Important features from a so-called surrogate model, and
+2. Important features from a so-called surrogate model.
-3. a counterfactual analysis.
+3. A counterfactual analysis.

 The feature importance plot is independent of the overall model, and instead is based on a so-called surrogate model.
 A surrogate model is an interpretable, local model fitted around a data point of interest e.g. the best performing molecule.
-The shown features are based on 2D ECFP fingerprints and are those that have the biggest influence on the prediction for the molecule in question.
+The shown features are based on 2D circular fingerprints and are those that have the biggest influence on the prediction for the molecule in question.
 The feature importance is shown on a scale of t-statistics, which evaluates the importance of a feature relative to the average importance.
 It is similar to the z-score, but applicaple to small datasets.
-The green and red bars show features that influence the prediction positively and negatively,respectively, and the horisontal yellow line denotes the significance threshold.
+The green and red bars show features that influence the prediction positively and negatively, respectively, and the horisontal yellow line denotes the significance threshold.

 A counterfactual is always relative to a representative molecule, and is a molecule that is structurally similar, but functionally different, to the representative molecule.
 In this case, the representative molecule is one of the best inhibitors in the BACE dataset, and a counterfactual would be near-identical molecules that are poor inhibitors.
-Analysing the counterfactual molecules for a few of the best inhibitors, e.g. a few with different scaffolds, will help you build a understanding of the structure-properti relationship of your data - as the model captured it.
+Analysing the counterfactual molecules for a few of the best inhibitors, e.g. a few with different scaffolds, will help you build an understanding of the structure-property relationship of your data - as the model captured it.

 By analysing the important features and a few counterfactuals, you can start to understand what the model picked up on from your data and use it as a quick sanity check of the model as well.